-If you did not use the asdk-installer.ps1 script to install the ASDK, you must manually reconfigure the development kit host computer before redeploying the ASDK.
+If you didn't use the asdk-installer.ps1 script to install the ASDK, you must manually reconfigure the ASDK host computer before redeploying the ASDK.

 Start the System Configuration utility by running msconfig.exe on the ASDK computer.
 On the Boot tab, select the host computer operating system (not Azure Stack), click Set as default, and then click OK.
 Click Restart when prompted.

-After the development kit host reboots into the base operating system, log in as a local administrator for the development kit host computer.
+After the ASDK host reboots into the base operating system, log in as a local admin for the ASDK host computer.
 Locate and delete the C:\CloudBuilder.vhdx file that was used as part of the previous deployment.